Regular lawn care and maintenance for your Northern New Jersey home is a big job, but it’s essential to a healthy, green lawn.

 If needed, you can begin post-emergent broadleaf herbicides near the end of May to prevent summer weed growth.

-Weeds grown quickly during the warmth of spring, but regular, professional lawn care and maintenance services will keep them under control.
+Weeds have grown quickly during the warmth of spring, but regular, professional lawn care and maintenance services will keep them under control.

 April or early May is a good time to do a soil test to determine the pH balance of your soil.